 - All users with access to SAP-BCM and/or bank portals are approved by the CFO (or designee) as per the local DoA requiring dual approval for payments.
 In case of Business Service Centre users, the BSC Head approval is required.
 Upon Request - 2.
 Quarterly review of critical users with payment authorization, payment proposal upload, and administrator access by the CFO (or designee) for the country users or BSC Head (or designee) for the BSC users.
-The review of users access to SAP BCM and bank portals is performed according to their job role to ensure there is no unauthorized or conflicting access.
 Access is revoked within 3 business days for any inadequacy identified from the access review or for dormant users over 90 days with no valid justification.
 Quarterly - 3.
-Half yearly review of all other users (e.g. with display / download bank statement access) by the CFO (or designee) for the country users or BSC Head (or designee) for the BSC users.
-The review of users access to SAP BCM and bank portals is performed according to their job role to ensure there is no unauthorized access.
-Access is revoked within 1 month for any inadequacy identified from the access review or for dormant users over 90 days with no valid justification.
-Half year - 4.
+Yearly review of non-critical users, view only access to bank balances, bank statements or bank monitor, by the CFO (or designee) for the country users or BSC Head (or designee) for the BSC users.
+Access is revoked within one (1) month for any inadequacy identified from the access review or for dormant users over 90 days with no valid justification.
+Yearly - 4.
 Changes to Business Partners master data are performed by an authorized user and based on an approved request.
 Upon Request - Quarterly verification and sign-off by the CFO (or designee) to ensure only users from dedicated functions (with no conflicting roles) have access to change Business Partner data.
 Quarterly - 6.
 At a minimum, annual validation by the Treasurer (or designee) of all active direct debits with the relevant counterparties (banks).
 Any direct debit not required is notified to the banks for cancellation.
 Annual